 Second generation (atypical) antipsychotic medication poisoning

-Unipolar depression in adults and tricyclic and tetracyclic drugs: Pharmacology, administration, and side effects
+Tricyclic and tetracyclic drugs: Pharmacology, administration, and side effects

 The following organizations also provide reliable health information.